Best Format To Scan Photos – How-To Guide on Digitizing Old Photos with the Best Resolution

 If you’re organizing hundreds of old family photos, they can become challenging to sort, store, and backup The good news is, scanning your photo albums or film negatives is easier than you think!
 However, those new to digital photos may not know the best file format to use.
 In this guide, you’ll learn the best file formats for scanning your photos, how to upload them at home, and additional tips to keep in mind.

 When photo scanning, you have two options.
 First, you can your images professionally scanned.
 Second, you can scan your pictures yourself.
 Each has its pros and cons – take a look below.

-Companies such as CVS or Walmart can scan your photos for you, saving you the time it takes to do it yourself.
-Industry level scanners produce high quality scans and are usually pretty affordable!
+Companies such as CVS or Walmart have scanning services that can scan your photos for you, saving you the time it takes to do it yourself.
+Industry level scanners produce high quality scans and are usually pretty affordable.

 The most common file formats for scanning old photos are JPEG, PNG, TIFF, and GIF.
 However, each come with their ups and downsides.
 Below, you’ll discover what file format best suits your scanning requirements.